Microchipping Your Dog

 Overview

-- They help reunite lost, stolen and injured pets with their owners as quickly as possible.
+• They help to reunite lost, stolen and injured pets with their owners as quickly as possible.

-- Microchips are implanted under the skin between the shoulder blades – it is a very quick procedure that takes just a few seconds.
+• Microchips are implanted under the skin between the shoulder blades – it’s a very quick procedure that takes just a few seconds.

 A microchip is a tiny identification device (the size of a grain of rice) that contains a unique number, which can be read by a scanner.
 If your dog is microchipped and becomes lost, anyone with a scanner (vets, dog wardens, and rescue centres) can scan them to get their chip number, call the microchip company and (if your contact details are up to date), get you reunited.